oxinabox/oxinabox.github.io/_posts/2018-05-28-Optimizing-your-diet-with-JuMP.md

 This is actually fairly inline with the [kind of stuff intense hikers eat](http://blackwoodspress.com/blog/5521/10-ultralight-backpacking-foods/).
 Nuts (well nut, singular), crisps, protein powder, cereal.

-The trick in here seems to be the use of Breakfast serial, to hit most nutient requirements, the Seweed/ nori to cover a whole bunch more, and then abusing the actual contents of additives and subsitutes  like acesulfame-potassium and stevia, to hit the others.
+The trick in here seems to be the use of Breakfast cereal, to hit most nutient requirements, the Seaweed/nori to cover a whole bunch more, in particular iodine. and then abusing the actual contents of additives and subsitutes  like acesulfame-potassium and stevia, to hit the others.

 ## Conclusion
 One can go a long way with just linear programming.
-To go a bit further (e.g. mimize the number of things, or (if you had the data) require nonfactional amounts of fruit etc), you'ld need mixed integer programming.
+To go a bit further (for example if you had the data require nonfactional amounts of fruit etc), you'ld need mixed integer programming.
 JuMP makes both easy; and with this number of variables even the NP-Hard mixed iteger programming can be solved in fairly reasonable time using the free solvers.

 I'll conclude with another disclaimer: please don't try using diets you've made up based on constraints you've found online, and solved using linear programming.
 I do not want to know what actually happens when someone eats 42Kg of powdered sweetener.

 Still I hope this has been illustrative of the power of constrained optimization.
-In general if  one can often transform problem into linear programming (Not technically, but effectively P), or mixed integer programming (NP-hard), that is a generally a short path to solving it.
+In general if  one can often transform problem into linear programming (P), or mixed integer programming (NP-hard), then that is a generally a short path to solving it.
-Unless you've screwed up, such a formulation will likely correspond to the algorithm of minimum known time complexity for your problem.
+And unless you've screwed up, such a formulation will likely correspond to the algorithm of minimum known time complexity for your problem.